-Unless the context otherwise requires, the term the "we," "our," or "us" as used herein means OSI Systems, Inc., a California corporation, and its subsidiaries.
+Unless the context otherwise requires, the terms "we" or "us" as used herein includes OSI Systems, Inc., a California corporation, and its subsidiaries.

 We are a vertically integrated, worldwide provider of security and inspection systems such as security x-ray scanners and metal detectors and medical devices.
 We also design and manufacture optoelectronic devices and value-added subsystems for original equipment manufacturers ("OEMs") for use in a broad range of applications, including security, medical diagnostics, fiber optics, telecommunications, gaming, office automation, aerospace and defense electronics, computer peripherals and industrial automation.